stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 **The InputFile Class**
- * The InputFile class is used to read and manipulate the input parameters file.
+ * The InputFile class is used to read, write and manipulate an input parameters file.
 It provides an easy to use interface for updating parameters and can dynamically generate filenames based on those input parameters.
 One caveat is you can not easily add in new parameters that weren't in the original input file used to instantiate the class.
 Therefore, when using this class it is best to use a template file that has all of the parameters present and unneeded ones commented out.
-The examples here assume you are working with the files created at the beginning of the section `Running the Model`_.

-|

  * Notes:
-    - The keywords of the input file class are the first characters occuring before *any* spaces on a line.
+    - The keywords of the input file class are the first characters occurring before *any* spaces on a line.
 The keyword for parameter :code:`FLOW-FILE PATH: path/to/filename` is :code:`FLOW-FILE`
     - Currently the original units are preserved and can not easily be updated.

 .. code-block:: python